A framework for quantifying ecosystem services

 Soil Health Partners, a program organized under the National Corn Growers Association, helped recruit farmers to the project and provided trusted, diverse expertise on the impacts of these practices.

 Cover crops acres only made up about 3.9% of U.S. cropland in 2017, despite the growing attention about the benefits to reduce erosion and build soil carbon.
 This is due to upfront investment costs, additional agronomic support, social stigma, and the timing needed to establish the cover crops post-harvest and before winter.
 The project’s initial work on quantifying the greenhouse gas savings from adopting different practices and the potential financial return is an important first step in demonstrating the value to farmers.

 Impact and lessons learned

-While Bayer continues to support farmers using climate-smart initiatives through direct payments to producers, more is needed to be able to drive landscape-level shifts.
-For regenerative agriculture to scale, the system will depend on a range of different measures implemented across the supply chain and with the support of other stakeholders, including the general public.
+While Bayer continues to support farmers using climate-smart initiatives through direct payments to producers, more is needed to drive landscape-level shifts.
+For regenerative agriculture to scale, the system will depend on a range of different measures implemented across the supply chain and with the support of various stakeholders, including the general public.
 Beyond the three pillars of need for row crop agriculture (i.e., financial, social, and technical support), markets for sustainable commodities and a clear business case for all parts of the value chain will serve as a driving factor for growth—all connected by supportive policy and reinforced with sound data.